MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-1.md

 listening on [any] 1337 ...
 ~~~

-Ok so its listning on 1337 lets connect using another terminal or host.
+Ok, so it's listening on 1337 let's connect using another terminal or host.
 ~~~
 # cryptcat 192.168.43.209 1337
 ~~~
 Now chat with another host

-We can set -k perameter to make our communication password protected
+We can set -k parameter to make our communication password protected

 Ok let's try encrypted reverse shell using cryptcat
 ~~~